Codeventurer144/SQL-BI-Analysis/README.md

 <details>
   <summary>Expand</summary>

-Disclaimer: Before going into the findings it is important to reiterate that the data used for this project is purely AI-generated and thus some findings might not appear logical.
+Disclaimer: Before going into the findings it is important to reiterate that the data used for this project was AI-generated.
+As such, certain insights or results may not align with typical real-world expectations and should be interpreted accordingly🙏.

 From the first page of visualizations, the following insights were discovered: